mike1fernand/two-perspective-edcl-validation/docs/HUBBLE_CLAIM_DISCIPLINE.md

 The Tier-A1 result proves Planck compatibility.
 The exp kernel is uniquely viable.
 ```

+Also avoid saying that `alpha_R` simply "collapses without" the local driver unless the configured no-H0 q95 threshold is actually satisfied.

 The final statement about the exp kernel requires a documented scan before it can be used.